acaglayan/SAR-W-MixMAE/README.md

 - **Upstream:** This repo is based on MixMIM/MixMAE (SenseTime).
 We did not use code from facebookresearch/mae; MAE is cited as prior work only.

 See `NOTICE` for the permission note and `THIRD_PARTY.md` for the file‑by‑file mapping.

+## References (background only):
+MAE (He et al.), MixMAE/MixMIM (Li et al.), Swin Transformer (Liu et al.), BEiT (Bao et al.).
+We cite these as prior work; our code is based only MixMIM here, under explicit permission.
+We credit all these works and thank the authors.